HashLips/generative-art-opensource/README.md

 - baseImageUri: - URL base to access your NFTs from.
 This will be used by platforms to find your image resource.
 This expects the image to be accessible by it's id like `${baseImageUri}/${id}`.
 - startEditionFrom: - number (int) to start naming NFTs from.
 Default: `1`
 - editionSize: - number (int) to end edition at.
 Default: `10`
+- editionDnaPrefix: - value (number or string) that indicates which dna from an edition is used there.
+I.e. dna `0` from to independent batches in the same edition may differ, and can be differentiated using this.
+Default: `0`
 - rarityWeights: - allows to provide rarity categories and how many of each type to include in an edition.
 Default: `1 super_rare, 4 rare, 5 original`
 - layers: list of layers that should be used to render the image.
 See next section for detail.